 If recent memories of warm days and air conditioning breakdowns resulting in sweltering indoor temperatures are fresh, now’s the time to make plans that’ll guarantee you keep your cool during the next heat wave.
-Whether you’re due to replace an existing air conditioning system or arrange a first-time installation, there’s quite a bit to consider.
+In the market for a central air conditioning system?
+Whether you’re due to replace an existing system or arrange a first-time installation, there’s quite a bit to consider.

 Here’s where to begin:

 Go with a pro.
-Though a seasoned do-it-yourselfer with a seemingly simple home layout may be tempted to take on a central air conditioning system installation, it’s definitely best left in the hands of a pro.
+Though a seasoned do-it-yourselfer with a seemingly simple home layout may be tempted to take on the installation of central air conditioning systems, it’s definitely best left in the hands of a pro.
 A qualified HVAC (heating, ventilation and air conditioning) technician has the experience and resources to properly evaluate a home’s air conditioning needs and structural challenges, recommend right-sized equipment, and handle the accompanying installations and adjustments.

 They’re also bound by environmental and professional codes and concerns.
 The Air Conditioning Contractors of America (ACCA), a nonprofit association with the goal of bringing quality HVAC pros and homeowners together, offers helpful advice and an online contractor locator for your planning convenience.

 Get a system that’s a perfect fit for your home.
-Proper sizing of your central air conditioning system is critical?if it’s too small, it won’t sufficiently cool your home, and if it’s too large, you’ll wind up with a constant racket and too-frequent cycling (turning on and off) that wastes energy and wears out the equipment.
+Proper sizing of central air conditioning systems is critical: if it’s too small, it won’t sufficiently cool your home, and if it’s too large, you’ll wind up with a constant racket and too-frequent cycling (turning on and off) that wastes energy and wears out the equipment.

 To get to this point, an experienced contractor will go beyond knowledge of the basic square footage of your home to a load calculation that accounts for the heat gain to which it’s subject.
 This number takes into account such items as the amount, type and placement of windows, location and extent of insulation, and even the orientation of your home in relation to the sun; it can also assist in recommendations for efficiency improvements that’ll help you get the most out of your new system.

 Prevent ductwork drains on efficiency.
-As part of your investment in a cooler home, all ductwork should be properly sealed with metal-backed tape or mastic followed by an insulation wrap.
+As part of your investment in a cooler home, all ductwork for central air conditioning systems should be properly sealed with metal-backed tape or mastic followed by an insulation wrap.
 Your contractor may also need to extend your duct system to reach new registers and grilles placed in previously uncool rooms.

 Know when to replace existing equipment (hint: before it gives out).
 If your existing air conditioner is more than 10 years old, it’s time to start thinking about a replacement.
 Usage patterns and equipment condition will affect the exact timing of a breakdown, but you definitely don’t want to wait until that moment comes.